Benzene Exposure Lawsuit

 Benzene Exposure in the Work Place

-AML leukemia or Acute Myelogenous Leukemia is also known by several other names including acute myeloblastic leukemia, acute myelocytic leukemia and acute nonlymphocytic leukemia.
+AML leukemia or Acute Myelogenous Leukemia is a blood cancer and is known by several other names including acute myeloblastic leukemia, acute myelocytic leukemia and acute nonlymphocytic leukemia.
 AML is not inherited or contagious.
 AML develops when there is a defect in the immature cells in the bone marrow.
-The exact cause of AML is unknown, but some environmental factors are linked with AML, including exposure to radiation and benzene.
+The exact cause of AML is unknown, but some environmental factors are linked with AML and MDS, also known as pre-leukemia, including exposure to radiation and benzene.
 AML occurs in all ages but more often in older adults.
 Acute myelogenous leukemia (AML) symptoms result from the body not producing enough healthy blood cells.
 Healthy bone marrow makes blood-forming cells that grow into the three types of blood cells: red blood cells, white blood cells and platelets.
 An AML patient's bone marrow makes too many blast cells (immature white blood cells).
 Normal blast cells turn into a type of white blood cell called granulocytes, but the leukemia blast cells do not.
 At the same time, the marrow cannot grow enough normal red blood cells, white blood cells and platelets.

-Benzene Lawsuits – Talk to a Benzene Lawyer
+Benzene Cancer or Leukemia? – Talk to a Benzene Exposure Lawyer

-If you or a loved one have been diagnosed with acute myelogenous leukemia (AML), myelodysplastic syndrome (MDS), or non-Hodgkin's lymphoma (NHL) then you need to consult with an attorney to discuss a potential benzene exposure lawsuit.
-Talk to a Board Certified Personal Injury Trial Lawyer, certified by the Texas Board of Legal Specialization, with over 25 years of experience.
-Call for a free confidential benzene lawsuit evaluation or click the link below and fill out our free online case evaluation form.
+If you or a loved one have been diagnosed with acute myelogenous leukemia (AML), myelodysplastic syndrome (MDS), Aplastic Anemia (AA), Multiple Myeloma or Non-Hodgkin's lymphoma (NHL) then you need to consult with an attorney to discuss a potential benzene exposure lawsuit.
+Talk to a Board Certified Personal Injury Trial Lawyer, certified by the Texas Board of Legal Specialization, with over 40 years of experience.
+Call 1-800-883-9858 or click the button below.